-By contrast, five countries have increased financial incentives.
+By contrast, 11 countries have increased financial incentives since 2015:

-- In order to increase contribution levels, on 1 January 2017, the Czech Republic increased the tax relief on members' contributions from CZK 12 000 to CZK 24 000 annually, as well as the level of employer contributions not considered as taxable income from CZK 30 000 to CZK 50 000. - In Denmark, in order to keep up the pension saving incentives and avoid the interaction problem with income-related government pensions and housing support, an extra tax exemption was introduced in 2018.
+- In Australia, the excess concessional contributions charge no longer applies as of 1 July 2021.
+This charge was penalising individuals making contributions above the concessional contributions cap.
+These contributions are taxed at the individual's marginal income tax rate, rather than at 15%. - In 2019, Belgium introduced a new personal pension scheme for employees not already covered by an occupational pension plan.
+The scheme allows individuals to receive a non-refundable tax credit of 30% of the amount contributed, exempts investment returns from taxation, and taxes withdrawals from the statutory age of retirement at 10%. - In order to increase contribution levels, on 1 January 2017, the Czech Republic increased the tax relief on members' contributions from CZK 12 000 to CZK 24 000 annually, as well as the level of employer contributions not considered as taxable income from CZK 30 000 to CZK 50 000. - In Denmark, in order to keep up the pension saving incentives and avoid the interaction problem with income-related government pensions and housing support, an extra tax exemption was introduced in 2018.
 Initially, for pension savings up to a limit, an extra exemption of 22% was obtained the last 15 years before retirement, while for pension savers with more than 15 years to retirement, the extra exemption was 8%.
-The extra exemptions have been further increased in 2020 to 32% and 8% respectively, meaning that the tax exemption is 132% or 112% of contributions instead of 100%. - In Italy, since 2017, performance bonuses granted to employees up to EUR 3 000 per year are exempted from personal income tax if they are used for a number of welfare-related expenses, including contributions into occupational pension plans.

-In addition, returns of new investments of pension funds in stocks of Italian and/or European companies are tax free, if they are kept for at least five years.

-- In 2020, Korea increased the maximum contribution limit to personal pension plans taken into account for the calculation of the tax credit from KRW 7 million to KRW 9 million and reduced the tax due on pension payments spreading over more than ten years. - In January 2019, Norway increased the tax-deductibility limit for contributions by self-employed workers into voluntary defined contribution occupational plans from 6% to 7% of imputed personal income from self-employment between 1 and 12 G.
+The extra exemptions have been further increased in 2020 to 32% and 12% respectively, meaning that the tax exemption is 132% or 112% of contributions instead of 100%. - In 2021, Estonia exempted lifetime annuities and fixed-period pensions paid over the average remaining life expectancy, for individuals taking benefits from the mandatory funded pension system.
+These retirement benefits used to be taxed jointly with public pension payments at the fixed income tax rate of 20%. - In Italy, since 2017, performance bonuses granted to employees up to EUR 3 000 per year are exempted from personal income tax if they are used for a number of welfare-related expenses, including contributions into occupational pension plans.
+In addition, returns of new investments of pension funds in stocks of Italian and/or European companies are tax free, if they are kept for at least five years. - In 2020, Korea increased by KRW 2 million the amount of contributions that can be taken into account for the calculation of the tax credit for people aged 50 or older with a gross income of up to KRW 100 million.
+Korea also reduced the taxation of retirement benefits taken over periods exceeding ten years. - In January 2019, Norway increased the tax-deductibility limit for contributions by self-employed workers into voluntary defined contribution occupational plans from 6% to 7% of imputed personal income from self-employment between 1 and 12 G. - In Slovenia, to avoid a double taxation of amounts saved in excess of the annual tax deductible contribution cap, from 1 January 2020 taxpayers demanding a lump sum withdrawal of their retirement savings may request that the portion corresponding to contributions in excess of the annual cap is excluded from the annual taxable base upon withdrawal.